fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 Achieving the highest level of compliance for your industry is an admirable goal.
 But pursuing compliance perfection could tie up daily business operations.

 For instance, if your organization has 30 employees who use MacBooks, it might be possible to make sure they all have the latest version of macOS installed.
-That goal gets more challenging to achieve as those MacBooks multiply to the hundreds or even thousands.
-Maybe then you just want to make sure they’re on Big Sur.
+That goal gets more challenging to achieve as those MacBooks multiply and employees elect to use other operating systems, devices, or even servers.
+Maybe then you just want to make sure they have auto updates enabled.

 Be sure to set goals based on the resources you have available, and try not to let perfection stand in the way of progress.